 Pothole Accidents and Injuries on Private Property

-If you were to ask a number of pothole claim solicitors if it is possible to claim for accidents that happen on private property, a typical answer would be “maybe”.
+If you were to ask several pothole claim solicitors if it is possible to claim for accidents that happen on private property, a typical answer would be “maybe”.

-In some cases, if it can be clearly proven that the owner of the land has failed to maintain a publicly accessible roadway, which has lead directly to the accident, a claim should be possible.
+In some cases, if it can be clearly proven that the land owner has failed to maintain a publicly accessible roadway, which has lead directly to the accident, a claim should be possible.
 However, the situation is far from simple.
-For example, if you were to have a pothole-related accident on a private property that you had no right to be on, then you likely won’t be able to make a claim.
+For example, if you were to have a pothole-related accident on a private property that you had no right to be on, then you likely won’t be able to make a pothole claim.

 Pothole Cycling Accidents

-Solicitors treat Cyclist pothole claims in almost exactly the same way as a pedestrian accident.
-If the accident happens in a public place or on the street and the owner of the property or the local council are at fault, you will have a valid reason to make a compensation claim.
+Solicitors treat Cyclist pothole claims in almost the same way as a pedestrian accident.
+If the accident happens in a public place or on the street and the property owner or the local council are at fault, you will have a valid reason to make a compensation claim.

-On top of claiming compensation for the injury itself, you will also be able to claim compensation for any damage to your bicycle as well.
+On top of claiming compensation for the injury itself, you will also be able to make pothole accident claims for any damage to your bicycle as well.

 Pothole Car and Road Traffic Accidents

-If you are involved in a road traffic accident that a pothole has caused, it is vital that you take two specific steps to give you the best chance of making a successful compensation claim:
+If you are involved in a road traffic accident that a pothole has caused, you must take two specific steps to give you the best chance of making a successful compensation claim:

 - Take plenty of photographs of the scene of the accident.
 Photograph the damage to your vehicle, and of course, photograph the pothole itself.

 If you do both of these things above, then Accident Claims UK will have a much simpler time in claiming your compensation for you.
-Call us at the number at the bottom of this page to find out how we can help you claim.
+Call us at the number at the bottom of this page to find out how we can help you make a pothole claim.

 Pothole Injuries to Children in Schools